 Task 2.3: Enhancing contacts: Grants for networking

 The currently running IncoNet EaP project provided two type of Grants for attending Brokerage Events or for ‘twinning’ among research teams to prepare H2020 applications.
 These Grant schemes were considered to be an effective tool for building up new scientific networks and for participation in consortia applying for Horizon 2020 projects.

 Building on the acquired experience the present project is implementing an even more flexible single Grant scheme providing funds for either:

 - The invitation of EaP researchers by scientists in EU MS/AC to jointly develop H2020 applications

 - The participation in Brokerage Events (BEs) in EU.

-In both cases the scientific excellence and the prospects for concrete applications to H2020 will constitute major evaluation criteria.
-The Grant scheme will be open for applications on any Societal Challenge.
+In both cases the scientific excellence and the prospects for concrete applications to H2020 constitute major evaluation criteria.
+The Grant scheme is open for applications on any Societal Challenge.

 Current situation on development of cooperation with Scientific Diaspora from EaP countries